 Babiana cedarbergensis G.J.
 Lewis is found on rocky sandstone flats above 1000 meters in the Cederberg.
-This is a short plant growing 4 to 6 cm. with sword shaped rigid pleated leaves and pale to deep violet flowers with white markings outlined in dark blue on the lower lateral tepals.
+This is a short plant growing 4 to 6 cm with sword-shaped rigid pleated leaves and pale to deep violet flowers with white markings outlined in dark blue on the lower lateral tepals.
 It flowers in September.
 The first two photos are from Audrey Cain and Mary Sue Ittner.
 The last two photos from Cameron McMaster were taken near the Pakhuis Pass.

-Babiana cuneata J.C.Manning & Goldblatt grows on rocky sandstone or dolerite slopes and flats in the northwest Cape and Roggeveld.
-This species was named in 2004 as a new long tubed species when former species Babiana cunefolia and Babiana truncata were included in Babiana flabellifolia.
+Babiana cuneata J.C.Manning & Goldblatt grows on rocky sandstone or dolerite slopes and flats in the Northwest Cape and the Roggeveld.
+This species was named in 2004 as a new long-tubed species when former species Babiana cuneifolia and Babiana truncata were included in Babiana flabellifolia.
 It blooms in late August-September.
 It is one of four species with leaves that are abruptly truncate.
-It differs from the others by having an elongate perianth tube (40-60 mm long) and ascending tepals.
-The pale to deep blue flowers with white spear shaped markings on the lower lateral tepals outlined in dark violet are at ground level.
+It differs from the others by having an elongated perianth tube (40-60 mm long) and ascending tepals.
+The pale to deep blue flowers with white spear-shaped markings on the lower lateral tepals outlined in dark violet are at ground level.
 Flowers closely resemble Babiana sambucina.
 The first three photos were taken by Cameron McMaster in the Komsberg and the last two photos were taken by Mary Sue Ittner near Middelpos, all in the Roggeveld.

-These photos show plants grown (two to four clones together) and photographed by Dylan Hannon from material originally collected near Patatsrivier, Lavranos 30427 received as B. truncata
+These photos from Dylan Hannon show plants grown (two to four clones together) from material originally collected near Patatsrivier (Lavranos 30427) received as B. truncata

 Babiana curviscapa G.J.Lewis is a species found in Namaqualand in flat sandy places.
-Flowers are in a horizontal spike, magenta to violet to deep blue and the lower lateral lobes have spoon shaped white markings.
-The first photo of this one growing in Northern California by Bob Rutemoeller and the second and third which could be this species photographed in Namaqualand by Mary Sue Ittner.
-The fourth picture was taken by Rod Saunders, and the fifth by Cameron McMaster near Kamieskroon in Namaqualand September 2011.
+Flowers are in a horizontal spike, magenta to violet to deep blue and the lower lateral lobes have spoon-shaped white markings.
+The first and second photos of what could be this species were photographed in Namaqualand by Mary Sue Ittner.
+The third photo was taken by Rod Saunders, and the last three were taken by Cameron McMaster in Namaqualand September 2011.

-Babiana flabellifolia Harv. ex Klatt grows in doleritic clay outcrops in rock cracks where it is protected from the predators.
-The leaves are wedge shaped and the flowers violet with cream markings.
-The tube is white to yellow, cylindrical, straight, 12 to 36 mm. long.
+Babiana flabellifolia Harv. ex Klatt grows in doleritic clay outcrops in rock cracks where it is protected from predators.
+The leaves are wedge-shaped and the flowers violet with cream markings.
+The tube is white to yellow, cylindrical, straight, 12 to 36 mm long.
 The sweetly scented flowers smell like carnations.
-In the Babiana revision species Babiana cunefolia and Babiana truncata are now included in Babiana flabellifolia except for longer tubed collections which are now considered to be in a new species, Babiana cuneata.
+In the Babiana revision species Babiana cuneifolia Baker and Babiana truncata G.J.Lewis are now included in Babiana flabellifolia except for longer tubed collections which are now considered to be in a new species, Babiana cuneata.
 The range of this species is from northern Namaqualand south to the Bokkeveld Plateau.
-Photo taken by Rod Saunders.
+The first photo was taken by Rod Saunders.
 The next photos are from Alan Horstmann.
 The first two of those were once considered Babiana cuneifolia.
 The last three were taken southeast of Garies and north of Concordia in Namaqualand in July.

 Babiana fragrans (Jacq.)
-Goldblatt & J.C.Manning is a winter grower found on sandstone, granite and occasionally clay slopes in the northwest and southwest Cape of South Africa.
+Steud., syn.
+Babiana disticha Ker Gawl., is a winter grower found on sandstone, granite and occasionally clay slopes in the northwest and southwest Cape of South Africa.
 It has pale violet flowers that are occasionally creamy yellow usually with a narrow median streak or blotch on the lower lateral tepals and dark blue or purple markings near the base.
-Flowers are usually fragrant.
-It has formerly been known under the names Babiana plicata and Babiana disticha.
+It flowers from July to September with usually fragrant flowers.
 The first photo below was taken by Sheila Burrow who was growing it in Australia.
 In the second photograph by Bob Rutemoeller there is a Sparaxis grandiflora ssp. acutiloba blooming below it.
 The third photo from Mary Sue Ittner shows the corms on a 1 cm grid.

 Photos taken in habitat by Mary Sue Ittner September 2006 at Bainskloof and Lion's Head show the variations in flower color and flowers blooming in mass the spring after a fire.

 Babiana framesii L.Bolus is found on rock outcrops in karroid scrub on the Bokkeveld Plateau near Nieuwoudtville.
-Growing to 10 cm high, it has lanceolate, pleated, hairy leaves and dark blue-purple flowers that have arrow shaped white markings on the midline outlined in darker blue or red on the lower lateral tepals.
-Tepals are narrow and spread almost at right angles to the enlongate (6-7 cm) and slightly curved tube.
+Growing to 10 cm high, it has lanceolate, pleated, hairy leaves and dark blue-purple bilateral symmetrical flowers that have arrow-shaped white markings on the midline outlined in darker blue or red on the lower lateral tepals.
+Tepals are narrow and spread almost at right angles to the elongated (6-7 cm) and slightly curved tube.
 It flowers from July to September.
 The first two photographs were taken by Mary Sue Ittner and three and four by Bob Rutemoeller near Nieuwoudtville in September 2006.
 Photo five was taken near Nieuwoudtville by Cameron McMaster.

-This plant is a reliable bloomer in my Northern California garden where it blooms in February and often gets rained on as illustrated in the second photo.
+This plant is a reliable bloomer in my Northern California garden where it flowers in February and often gets rained on as illustrated in the second photo.
 Photos by Bob Rutemoeller and Mary Sue Ittner.
-The last shows corms on a 1 cm grid.
+The last photo shows corms on a 1 cm grid.

 Babiana hirsuta (Lam.)
 Goldblatt & J.C.Manning (syn.
 Babiana thunbergii Ker Gawl., Antholyza plicata L.f., Antholyza hirsuta Lam.) is a coastal plant growing on sandy dunes and flats in the northwest and the southwest Cape.
 It has stiff, pleated velvety lanceolate leaves and red recurved unusual flowers.
 The lower tepals are yellow marked green to black at the base.
 It flowers from July to October.
 Wild populations of this species are reported to be self-incompatible and depend on birds for pollination.
-Photos from Cameron McMaster taken in the western Cape.
+Photos from Cameron McMaster were taken in the Western Cape.

-Babiana hypogaea Burch. is found on red sand plains in Namibia, the northern Cape, in Bushmanland and the Upper Karoo.
+Babiana hypogaea Burch. is found on red sand plains in Namibia, the Northern Cape, Bushmanland, and the Upper Karoo.
 Even though it grows on the edge of the summer rainfall area, it flowers mainly in the dry late winter and spring (between June and September and sometimes between December and May).
 Corms are edible with a sweet nutty flavor.
-Flowers are greenish yellow to buff flushed with pale brown or mauve outside and arise from below ground level.
-The lower tepals have pale nectar guides edged with reddish arrow shaped marks near the base and with dark reddish streaks in the throat.
+The scented flowers are greenish yellow to buff flushed with pale brown or mauve outside and arise from below ground level.
+The lower tepals have pale nectar guides edged with reddish arrow-shaped marks near the base and with dark reddish streaks in the throat.
 Leaves are slightly pleated, thinly hairy or hairless and are held horizontally or inclined.
 The photo of the flower is from iNaturalist and was taken by Wynand Calitz in the Free State in August and shared under a CC BY-NC license.
 The photo of the leaves is from iNaturalist and was taken by Tony Rebelo and is shared under a CC BY-SA license.